howdyai/botkit-starter-teams/readme.md

 npm install
 ```

-#### Set up your teams Application
+#### Set up your Bot Framework profile and sideload your bot

-Once you have setup your Botkit development enviroment, the next thing you will want to do is set up a new teams application via the [teams developer portal](https://api.teams.com/).
+To get everything up and running, you'll have to create an account and bot profile inside Microsoft's [Bot Framework](http://dev.botframework.com) tool.
+You also need to create and "sideload" a application package.
 This is a multi-step process, but only takes a few minutes.

-We have created a detailed step-by-step guide to setting up your bot for Teams in this [Teams provisioning guide]().
+We have created a detailed step-by-step guide to setting up your bot for Teams in this [provisioning guide](https://github.com/howdyai/botkit/blob/master/docs/provisioning/teams.md).

 Now comes the fun part of [making your bot!](https://github.com/howdyai/botkit/blob/master/docs/readme.md#basic-usage)